 If you don’t take a survey and prefer to read up on the different benefits of different products yourself, you can buy them directly from the source: either the barista or the pre-bottled juice.
 If you’re buying pre-bottled juice and you know what you want to buy, you can go directly to a brokerage like Vanguard or Fidelity and purchase the juice (the index fund) out of the fridge.

 Have I taken this too far?
 Do you hate me at this point?
-Here’s the TLDR version:
+Are you just really thirsty?

 - Pick the glass: 401k, IRA (Roth or traditional), Taxable

-- Pick whether you want a bottled juice or a barista blending: passive or actively managed
+- Pick bottled juice or a barista blend: passive or actively managed

 - Pick the juice: the funds or other products you think will be best for your health.
 You can pick it on your own, fill out a survey and have a computer pick it for you, or talk to someone about your goals and have them pick it all for you.